Fairness

 Best Practices

-Best practices for fairness in ML-enabled products are still evolving, but they include the activities discussed above.
+Best practices for fairness in ML-enabled products are still evolving, but they include the activities discussed earlier.
 Recommendations almost always suggest to start early and be proactive about fairness, given that there is much more flexibility in early requirements and design phases than when trying to fix a problem in production with late tweaks to models or data.
 Especially requirements engineering and deliberate design of the data collection process are seen as essential levers to achieve fairness at the system relevel.
 Education always has a central role, in that awareness and buy-in are essential to take fairness work seriously, even if the actual work is mostly delegated to specialists.

 Several researchers and practitioners have developed tutorials and checklists that can help with promoting and conducting fairness work.
 For example, the tutorials Fairness in Machine Learning, Fairness-Aware Machine Learning in Practice, and Challenges of Incorporating Algorithmic Fairness into Industry Practice cover many of the fairness notions, sources of bias, and process discussions covered also in this chapter.
-Microsoft’s AI Fairness Checklist and Responsible AI Impact Assessment Template walk through concrete questions to guide requirements collection and decision making and suggests concrete steps throughout all stages, including deployment and monitoring.
+Microsoft’s AI Fairness Checklist and Responsible AI Impact Assessment Template walk through concrete questions to guide requirements collection and decision-making and suggests concrete steps throughout all stages, including deployment and monitoring.

 Summary

 Automating decisions with machine-learned models raises concerns about unfair treatment of different subpopulations and the harms that such unfairness may cause.
-While machine learning is often positioned to be more objective than biased human decision making, bias from the real world can creep into machine-learned models in many different ways and, if unchecked, an automated software system may mirror or reinforce existing biases rather than contribute to a fairer future.
+While machine learning is often positioned to be more objective than biased human decision-making, bias from the real world can creep into machine-learned models in many different ways and, if unchecked, an automated software system may mirror or reinforce existing biases rather than contribute to a fairer future.

 Fairness is difficult to capture though.
 There are different notions of fairness that clash when discussing what is fair when there are inherent or historic differences between subpopulations: Should the system simply ignore group membership, should it ensure all groups receive service with similar accuracy, or should it acknowledge and actively counter existing inequalities?
 Each of these notions of fairness can be formalized and measured at the model level.